jafrajarvy292/davidmodal/README.md

 Like the prior method, if the modal element is not specified, the script is almost guaranteed to target the correct element.
 - `jafrajarvy292.DavidModal.removeModal(object = undefined)` - This will remove the target modal from the DOM immediately.
 There will not be any fade out effect.
 This method is intended to be used with modals that display a URL as an iframe.

+For all of these methods, the optional object/element you're passing in as an argument should be the element you assigned a `davidmodal` class or any of its children.

-To reiterate, these methods don't require that you pass in an element.
+To reiterate, these methods don't require that you pass in an element, at all.
 Since only one modal window can be displayed at a time, if you do not pass in an element, the library will search for the modal currently being displayed and apply the method to that.

 ## Closing the Modal from the Child Window
 In scenarios where a hyperlink is being displayed as a modal window (i.e. via iframe), you may sometimes want to close the modal through an event listener attached to the child/iframe.
 To do that, you'll need to call the method through the parent window.
 Below is an example method you'd call from within the child window to force the parent window to run the `hideRemoveModal()` method: